 The seven main foods that can cause eczema are highly processed foods with chemical preservatives, foods with hydrogenated oils and seed oils, foods with GMO and mono-crop ingredients, CAFO-farmed meat, meat and fish fed GMO grains, foods with artificial colors, and foods with artificial flavors.
 These are the foods that I completely cut out of my diet, and still do not eat.

 Best Milk for Eczema Sufferers

 The best milk for eczema sufferers is raw or non-homogenized dairy from well-cared-for cows or goats.
 These kinds of milk are metabolically supportive, contain many beneficial vitamins and minerals, and can help balance your gut microbiome.

 We drink milk from Kalona Supernatural, and I also use their milk to make Greek yogurt and milk kefir.
 You can read more about my dairy and gut health views by clicking here.

 I was dairy-free for a while when I tried being a vegan, but that didn’t work out for me.
 I’ve since reintroduced high-quality and nutritious dairy with no problems, and I feel much healthier with dairy included in my diet.

 My Eczema Diet Plan Focusing on Microbiome Health

-Every day I eat two fried eggs with some spinach, sauerkraut, and sourdough toast or a sourdough bagel.
+I eat two fried eggs with spinach, sauerkraut, and sourdough toast or a sourdough bagel daily.
 I usually end up eating a “second breakfast” from the following list:

 - homemade Greek yogurt with blackberries and organic maple syrup